Washington Total Loss Law Explained

 What is the total loss threshold in Washington?

 Washington does not use a fixed percentage threshold.
-Instead, the state applies the Total Loss Formula (TLF), where a vehicle is declared a total loss when the estimated repair cost plus the salvage value meets or exceeds the vehicle's actual cash value.
-This formula-based approach considers the full economic picture rather than relying on an arbitrary percentage.
+Instead, the state applies the Total Loss Formula (TLF): a vehicle is a total loss when repair cost plus salvage value meets or exceeds the vehicle's actual cash value.
+This formula-based approach considers the full economic picture rather than an arbitrary percentage.

 Does Washington require insurers to disclose their valuation methodology?

 Yes.
-Washington insurers are required to provide policyholders with a written explanation of how they determined the vehicle's actual cash value.
-This includes identifying the comparable vehicles, dealer quotes, classified ads, or valuation databases used.
-Policyholders have the right to review this information and challenge any aspects that do not comply with WAC requirements.
+Washington insurers must provide policyholders with a written explanation of how they determined actual cash value, identifying the comparable vehicles, dealer quotes, classified ads, or valuation databases used.
+Policyholders have the right to review this information and challenge aspects that do not comply with WAC requirements.

 Takes 60 seconds • Independent of your insurer • Professional PDF report